HealthThe Link Between Experiences of Racism and Stress and Anxiety for Black...

 Assistant Professor of Psychology at Salem State University

-Dr. Jessica Graham-LoPresti, an Assistant Professor at Salem State University, holds a B.A. in Psychology and American Studies from Williams College, and M.A. and Ph.D. degrees in Clinical Psychology from the University of Massachusetts Boston.
-She's a recipient of the American Psychological Association Minority Fellowship and has expertise in barriers to care for marginalized populations and the effects of racism on stress and anxiety in individuals of color.
-Dr. Graham-LoPresti is also the co-chair for the multicultural special interest group at the Anxiety and Depression Association of America.
+Dr. Jessica Graham-LoPresti is an Assistant Professor in the Department of Psychology at Salem State University.
+Graham-LoPresti graduated from Williams College with a B.A. in Psychology and American Studies and received her M.A. and Ph.D. in Clinical Psychology from the University of Massachusetts Boston in Boston, MA.
+Graham-LoPresti received an American Psychological Association Minority Fellowship during her pre-doctoral training and completed her pre-doctoral internship training at the VA Boston Healthcare System in Boston, MA.
+She completed her post-doctoral fellowship in the National Center for PTSD, Women’s Health Sciences Division in Boston, MA.
+Dr. Graham-LoPresti’s clinical and research interests include barriers to care for underserved and marginalized populations as well as the impact of racism on stress and anxiety for individuals of color.
+Dr. Graham-LoPresti serves as the co-chair for the multicultural special interest group through the Anxiety and Depression Association of America.

 Professor of Psychology at University of Massachusetts Boston